basarat/typescript-book/docs/quick/browser.md

 Now jump to [develop your amazing application](#develop-your-amazing-application)

 ## Project Setup Detailed
-To see how that project is created, its documented below.
+Below are details on how the project is created.

 * Create a project dir: